Research Activities

 Research Overview

-In the future, we aim to understand the cells and tissues based on the network information of all molecules, such as DNA, RNA, proteins, and metabolites.
+In the future, we aim to understand cells and tissues based on the network information of all molecules, such as DNA, RNA, proteins, and metabolites.

 go top